verhovsky/cli/docs/content/configuring-npm/package-json.md

 }
 ```

-The URL should be a publicly available (perhaps read-only) url that can be
+The url should be a publicly available (perhaps read-only) URL that can be
 handed directly to a VCS program without any modification.
 It should not
-be a url to an html project page that you put in your browser.
+be a URL to an HTML project page that you put in your browser.
 It's for
 computers.

 For GitHub, GitHub gist, Bitbucket, or GitLab repositories you can use the